73. What’s Under the Black Shield

 The first movement she tried to achieve and she moved away.

-It hurt him so badly, he hardly realized that pain was happening inside him.
+It hurt him so badly, he hardly realised that pain was happening inside him.
 He just dimly perceived that something went wrong.

 Dankwart helped Vox to steady herself in a kneeling position.
 When he lifted her breastplate to cover her up, her tarot cards spilt from their compartment.